tum-i4/localizing-android-malicious-behaviors/README.md

 ## Citation and Contact

 For more information about the design and implementation of the tool, please refer to the paper cited below.
-Kindly consider citing our GoldRusher paper, if you find it useful in your research.
+Kindly consider citing our paper, if you find it useful in your research.

 ```
 Coming Soon